The Angel (North London Forever): Arsenal connection

-Since then, the song has been regarded as Arsenal's unofficial anthem, and gets played before every home game at the Emirates Stadium.
+Since then, the song has been regarded as Arsenal's anthem, and gets played before every home game at the Emirates Stadium.

 Following the success of his song, Dunford was featured in the final episode of the Amazon Original sports docuseries, All or Nothing: Arsenal, which followed the club's coaching staff and players behind the scenes, both on and off the field, throughout their 2021–22 season.